KarthikL1729/UG1-Term-3/SP2021/notes.md

   $\implies x[n] = \frac{1}{2\pi} \forall n$

 - Shifted impulse in frequency
-  Like before (stil impulse train, but we find for one time period, also like before)
+  Like before (still impulse train, but we find for one time period, also like before)

   $\delta(\omega - \omega_0) \longleftrightarrow \frac{1}{2\pi} e^{j\omega_0 n}$